SajadWaloo/Image-Classification-using-Convolutional-Neural-Networks-CNN-/README.md

-Sure!
-Here's an example README file description for your project:

 # CIFAR-10 Image Classification with Convolutional Neural Networks

 This project demonstrates image classification using Convolutional Neural Networks (CNNs) on the CIFAR-10 dataset.
 It trains a CNN model to recognize and classify 10 different object classes in the CIFAR-10 dataset.